Selling Link Building Services - A Sales Executive's Perspective

 - Do you have a game plan in place to reach your SEO goals?

-In SEO it’s not just about selling one-off packages, but also continuing to help you improve your website and educate you on important best practices, which will help you continue to grow your business.
-Although the goal is to achieve first page results in search we want to help improve you business as well.
+In SEO it’s not just about selling one-off packages, but rather continuing to help you improve your website and educate you on important best practices, which will help you continue to grow your business.
+Although the goal is to achieve first page results in search, we want to help improve your business as a whole.

 All too often we hear “my last SEO company got me a penalty and I don’t know what they did, can you help me?”
 Your website is your business in the digital world - it’s so important you understand every aspect of its development and growth.

-In SEO you need to find a company that will be able to explain the results of a campaign even if you are not hip to the lingo.
-We have worked with high-level SEO firms all the way down to mom and pop shops who have to be told the definition of a link, and why they matter.
+You need to find an SEO company that will be able to explain the results of a campaign even if you are not hip to the lingo.
+We have worked with a range of clients who vary in their SEO knowledge, from high-level SEO firms to mom and pop shops who have to be told the definition of a link, and why they matter.

 Seriously, I’ve had a prospect who was referred by a client ask “so a link is…?”
 I only wish he asked this before I gave him the in-depth breakdown of what our company does.

 Educating and consulting with potential clients is the most important role of sales within a knowledge based industry.

 When I get those really difficult questions about link building, such as: